pritam20ps05/mcscraper/README.md

 1. Server friendly
 2. Modularity(multiple servers can be controlled)
-3. does not have the token or cookie expiration problem like the other ones
+3. Does not have the token or cookie expiration problem like the other ones
-4. it never lies
+4. It never lies

 #### bot functions
 $list-servers: lists all the servers that it can control